MichalLytek/type-graphql/docs/scalars.md

 }
 ```

-Optionally, you can delcare the association between reflected property type and your scalars to automatically map them (no need to explicit type annotation!):
+Optionally, you can declare the association between reflected property type and your scalars to automatically map them (no need to explicit type annotation!):
 ```ts
 @ObjectType()
 class User {